Amyas Borton

 Air Vice Marshal Amyas Eden Borton, CB, CMG, DSO, AFC (20 September 1886 – 15 August 1969) was a pilot and commander in the Royal Flying Corps during the First World War and a senior commander in the Royal Air Force during the 1920s.
 He saw active service on the Western Front, in Palestine and in Iraq.
 In the latter part of his career, Borton was the second Commandant of the RAF College at Cranwell before becoming the Air Officer Commanding RAF Inland Area.

 Early life and infantry service

 Amyas Borton was born on 20 September 1886 in Tanfield, Durham, the younger son of Irish-born Lieutenant Colonel Arthur Borton, a soldier and barrister.
 His elder brother, named Arthur Borton like their father, was known as "Bosky" whereas Amyas was known as "Biffy".

 He was commissioned into the Black Watch Militia in January 1904.
 In 1906, while remaining in the Black Watch, Borton transferred to the Regular Army.
-Borton learned to fly whilst on leave from his regiment in 1911, gaining Royal Aero Club certificate no. 170 on 9 January 1912.
+He learned to fly whilst on leave from his regiment in 1911, gaining Royal Aero Club certificate no. 170 on 9 January 1912.